 This is a quite common question asked by many.
-In fact, it is necessary to know the answer for why we don’t apply DC voltage to a transformer coil.
+In fact, it is necessary to know why we don’t apply DC voltage to a transformer coil.
 You may come across the same question during interviews too.
 This article can help you clear your query.

 Well!
 Here is the answer: Before explaining what will happen if a DC voltage is applied to the transformer primary, please keep in mind a few points.

 - The resistance of the transformer winding is very less.

 - When we apply DC voltage to the transformer, the reactance of its winding will be zero since reactance is frequency-dependent and the frequency of a DC supply is zero.

 - The flux produced by the flow of direct current will be constant.

 Now let us enter into the topic.

 What will really happen when a DC voltage is applied to the transformer coil?